Detroit Athletic Club

 The Detroit Athletic Club (often referred to as the DAC) is a private social club and athletic club located in the heart of Detroit's theater, sports, and entertainment district.
 It is located across the street from Detroit's historic Music Hall.
 The clubhouse was designed by Albert Kahn and inspired by Rome's Palazzo Farnese.
-It maintains reciprocal agreements for their members at other private clubs worldwide.
+It maintains reciprocal agreements at other private clubs worldwide.
 It contains full-service athletic facilities, pools, restaurants, ballrooms, and guest rooms.

 Members of the club include business professionals and professional athletes.
 Ty Cobb is among the athletes to have been a member of the DAC.
 The building is visible beyond center field from Comerica Park.

+The club is governed under laws for 501(c)(7) Social and Recreation Clubs; in 2024 it claimed total revenue of $47,273,566 and total assets of $89,680,222.
+The Detroit Athletic Club Foundation at the same address is a 501(c)(3) Public Charity.
+In 2024 it claimed $1,176,130 in total revenue and $5,937,479 in assets, with total giving of $587,428.